dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/interfaces/simplified-capture-vision-settings.md

 minImageCaptureInterval: number;
 ```

+**Remarks**

+The logic for `minImageCaptureInterval` = -1 is no longer available in CaptureVisionBundle version 3.4.2000.

 ## roi

 Designates the region of interest (ROI) within an image, limiting the image processing activities exclusively to this specified area.
 It is of type `Quadrilateral`.